 The experiences gained suggest that the various dimensions are related in a logical way (see Figure above and D3.4).
 The spatial and network dimensions regard the linkages between transport infrastructure, mobility and land-use.
-Resulting in potential synergies that have to be considered at which the time and value dimensions are relevant.
+Resulting in potential synergies that needs to be considered at which the time and value dimensions are relevant.
 Finally, this requires an adequate institutional and implementation approach to become effective integrative planning.
 Therefore, transport infrastructure can be carefully coordinated with spatial developments resulting in tailor-made solutions to the local situation, enhanced vitality of regions and well-functioning (inter)national transport corridors and networks.

-For the grouping of solutions, the results of the tier 1 workshops (see D2.2 and D3.3) suggest that is useful to elaborate more on the network dimension, while the time, value and implementation dimensions prove to be closely related to the institutional / governance dimension.
+For the grouping of solutions, the results of the tier 1 and tier 2 workshops (see D2.2, D3.3, D4.2 and the attached confidential minutes) suggest that it is useful to elaborate more on the network dimension, while the time, value and implementation dimensions prove to be closely related to the institutional / governance dimension.
 Regarding the network dimension a further categorization of solutions is proposed that relates principles as described in the FLUXNET study1, which is closely related to Vital nodes (see also the Vital Nodes proposal).

-- As part of the FLUXNET study some 25 good practices have been identified with a broad range of effects on modalities.
-The following dimensions are suggested to optimize the multimodal functioning of the spatial infrastructure network and system (terminals, infrastructure and modalities); Optimize a terminal stands for improving the internal organization of a terminal.
-Existing terminals are re-organized in order to increase the efficiency to better serve multiple modes. - Add a terminal stands for (re-) locating a terminal at a multi modal location in order to improve multi-modality and to improve the network performance.
+• As part of the FLUXNET study some 25 good practices have been identified with a broad range of effects on modalities.
+The following dimensions are suggested to optimize the multi-modal functioning of the spatial infrastructure network and system (terminals, infrastructure and modalities); Optimize a terminal stands for improving the internal organization of a terminal.
+Existing terminals are re-organized in order to increase the efficiency to better serve multiple modes.